What is Women’s History Month?

 Women’s History Month is a time of year dedicated to celebrating the incredible contributions women have made to our history, culture and society.
 At St. Jude, women are a vital part of our lifesaving mission, and we celebrate and honor the dedication, hard work and advancements they’ve made at our organization and for the world.

 Why do we celebrate Women’s History Month?

-St. Jude celebrates and honors the inspiring women who work in our bench-to-bedside environment, lead labs, provide clinical care and keep our hospital operating efficiently.
-The hospital’s cohesive relationship between clinicians and research investigators provides a collaborative landscape where women flourish and excel.
+Pioneering women at St. Jude are making a difference in the lives of children with cancer and other life-threatening diseases.
+Each Women's History Month, we pay tribute to those who work in our bench-to-bedside environment, lead labs, provide clinical care and keep our hospital operating efficiently.
+Our cohesive relationship between clinicians and research investigators provides a collaborative landscape where women flourish and excel.

-Pioneering women at St. Jude are making research advances in the areas of aggressive brain tumors, immunodeficiency diseases, cognitive challenges in childhood cancer survivors, blood-forming stem cells, gene therapy, COVID-19 and pneumococcal infections.
-These scientists carry on the legacy set by those before them and help set the bar for innovative progress in the research and treatment of childhood cancer and other life-threatening diseases.
+The women in medicine at St. Jude have made research advances in the areas of aggressive brain tumors, immunodeficiency diseases, cognitive challenges in childhood cancer survivors, blood-forming stem cells, gene therapy, COVID-19 and pneumococcal infections.
+These scientists carry on the legacy created by those before them and help set the bar for innovative progress in the research and treatment of childhood cancer and other life-threatening diseases.

 Help us celebrate Women’s History Month by making a donation to St. Jude and supporting the women making research and treatment advancements and caring for our patients and their families every day.

 Interested in joining those women?
 Find a career with us and be a part of our lifesaving mission.